emickiewicz/no-bait-workchat/README.md

 No Bait Workchat
 ================

-Remove the distracting notification icon from the *Workchat by Facebook* layout.
+Removes the distracting notification icon from the *Workchat by Facebook* layout.

 If your company uses the *Workplace* platform (basically a private *Facebook* instance designed for enterprises), you may probably also use the *Workchat* application (*Facebook